INN/wordpress-batch-process-helper/README.md

 ## Notes

-### You must have a Super Admin account to use `batchProcessHelper`
+### An Administrator account is required

+`batchProcessHelper` checks that you are currently logged into your site and have Administrator privileges.

+If you have a multisite WordPress install, you must have Super Admin privileges.
+If you have a standalone install, you must have an account with Administrator privileges.

-`batchProcessHelper` checks that you are currently logged into your site and have Super Admin privileges.
-If you are not logged in or do not have Super Admin privileges, `batchProcessHelper` returns a 404 error.
+If you are not logged in or do not have Administrator privileges, `batchProcessHelper` returns a 404 error.

 ### Restrict access to your `wp-scripts` directory